 Upon successful completion of the 98-hour program, students will apply for the Michigan State Certified Nurse Aide Exam administered at Lake Michigan College by Headmaster.
-Once registered, it is the student's responsibility to maintain a current status on certification.
+Once registered, it is the student's responsibility to maintain a current status on certification through the state of Michigan.